Is it possible for post-docs or research associates to propose projects for this program?

 Do I have to do a 6 week project?

-No. You can do shorter research projects but they need to be run within the same period as the other SURE projects (between Monday 15th June and Friday 24th July and no later than Friday 7th August).
+No. You can do shorter research projects but they need to be run within the same period as the other SURE projects (check current guidance for this years dates).
 This is particularly applicable when working with students who do not have holiday in the regular vacation period (e.g. students from the Faculty of Medicine, Dentistry and Health).
 The bursary will be granted on a pro rata basis.
 However, projects must not be longer than 6 weeks.

 Can I apply for the scheme before having a student candidate assigned to the project?